gs1/DigitalLinkDocs/README.md

 `Link: <https://dalgiardino.com/risotto-rice-with-mushrooms/>; rel="pip"; type="text/html"; hreflang="en"; title="https://gs1.org/voc/pip", <https://dalgiardino.com/mushroom-squash-risotto/>; rel="recipewebsite"; type="text/html"; hreflang="en"; title="https://gs1.org/voc/recipeWebsite", <https://dalgiardino.com/where-to-buy/>; rel="hasretailers"; type="text/html"; hreflang="en"; title="https://gs1.org/voc/hasRetailers", <https://dalgiardino.com/about/>; rel="productsustainabilityinfo"; type="text/html"; hreflang="en"; title="https://gs1.org/voc/productSustainabilityInfo"`

 The 307 response and the Location header tell you the destination of the redirect that would be applied with a regular GET.
-The link header includes a list of options, each of which has a number of fields:
+The Link header includes a list of options (separated by commas), each of which has a number of fields (separated by semicolons):
 1. The target URL
 2. The link relationship type
 3. The media type of the target resource